 Phone lines open at 8:30 a.m.
 Monday – Friday

 On-call nurse triage services available during closed hours.
-Contact made by calling Health Services.
+Contact made by calling Student Health Services.

-Do I have to have the UB Student Medical Insurance Program to be able to use the services of the Counseling, Health and Wellness Service?
+Do I have to have the UB Student Health Insurance Plan to be able to use the services of Student Wellness (Counseling Services, Student Health Services, and Health Promotion)?

 No!
-The services are funded through the Health Fee that you pay with your tuition bill, so there is no extra charge for a visit.
+The services are funded through the Health Fee that you pay with your tuition bill, so there is no charge to you or your insurance.
 Lab work, prescriptions, radiology studies, and specialist care will be covered according to your personal health insurance policy.

 How many visits to the services are covered by the Health Fee?

-Currently enrolled UB students may be seen at Student Health Services as often as needed.
-Currently enrolled UB students should participate in the programs offered by Wellness Education Services as often as possible.
+Currently, enrolled UB students may be seen at Student Health Services as often as needed.
+Currently enrolled UB students should participate in the programs offered by Health Promotion as often as possible.
 The Office of Accessibility Resources offers services to any eligible, currently enrolled student.
 Currently enrolled students are eligible for an assessment at Counseling Services at the end of which one or more of the following recommendations will be made: counseling on campus, referral to other services on campus, or referral to a mental health provider in the community.

 What if I have a medical emergency and I need to be seen today?

-The appointment system at Health Services allows for acute problems that need immediate attention.
+The appointment system at Student Health Services allows for acute problems that need immediate attention.
 Call 716-829-3316 for a “Same Day Appointment.”
-If you believe your concern is emergent and you come to Health Services without an appointment, a support staff member will: make an assessment and decide to give you self-care instructions, refer you to an emergency room, have you see one of our providers immediately, or have you make an appointment to be seen as appropriate.
+Walk-ins are not allowed.
 If there is a true medical emergency dial 716-645-2222 from any on campus location or 911 if you are off campus.

 What do I do when I’m sick at 3 a.m.?

-What if I am concerned about the emotional well-being of a student/friend, but don’t quite know how to handle the situation?
+What if I am concerned about the emotional well-being of a student or friend, but don’t quite know how to handle the situation?